Lamb Slow Cooker Recipes

-These slow cooker recipes are tried and tested by our very own BellyBelly members!
-For delicious lamb slow cooker recipes, try out these mouth-watering favourites, including roast lamb, rogan josh, orange honey & soy lamb, Irish stew and more!
+These lamb slow cooker recipes are tried and tested by our very own BellyBelly fans!
+For delicious lamb in a slow cooker, try out these mouth-watering favourites, including roast lamb, Rogan josh, orange honey & soy lamb, Irish stew and more!

-Approx 2 T of a pasta sauce e.g. dolmio/raguletto etc.
+- Approx 2 cans of a pasta sauce e.g. dolmio/raguletto etc.

-Place over the lamb in the slow cooker.
-Sometimes I add 1 clove garlic – yum or double the amounts for extra sauce.
-Place over roast and leave to cook!
+- Place over the lamb in the slow cooker a can of the pasta sauce.
+Add 1 clove garlic – yum or double the amounts for extra sauce.
+Place cover and leave to cook.